-This financial product commits to making sustainable investments.
+The master fund commits to make sustainable investments.

 To ensure sustainable investments do no significant harm ('DNSH'), Amundi utilizes two filters:

 The first DNSH filter relies on monitoring the mandatory Principal Adverse Impacts indicators in Annex 1, Table 1 of the RTS where robust data is available (e.g. GHG intensity of investee companies) via a combination of indicators (e.g. carbon intensity) and specific thresholds or rules (e.g. that the investee company's carbon intensity does not belong to the last decile of the sector).